 Stephanie Colombini

 I joined the news team in 2016 and started out producing our weekly public affairs show Florida Matters.
-I went on to cover military and veterans affairs for the national reporting collaborative the American Homefront Project and continue to report on these topics through a health care lens.
+I went on to cover military and veterans affairs for the national reporting collaborative the American Homefront Project and served as a weekend host and midday news anchor.

 I got my start in radio at WFUV while attending Fordham University in the Bronx.
 I also covered tri-state area news as a reporter for WCBS Newsradio 880.
 Some fun highlights include reporting from the field at Yankee Stadium and doing live coverage of the ball drop in Times Square on New Year’s Eve.